-- National Institutes of Health (NIH) treatment guidelines. - A clinical decision tree is also available to help clinicians determine if a resident/patient is eligible for treatment and the right choice of treatment. - Pre-exposure prophylaxis is available for those residents who are not expected to mount a response to vaccination due to their immunosuppressed state or have a contraindication to receiving the vaccine. - Treatment: Persons who are older or who have chronic respiratory, cardiac, or renal disease; obesity; immunosuppressive disease; diabetes; and other medical conditions or factors, including race and ethnicity associated with increased risk of severe COVID-19 disease, may benefit from monoclonal antibody (mAb) treatment, regardless of vaccination status.

-Providers/facilities looking to directly administer or provide medications should use the IDPH Therapeutics Request Form.
+- National Institutes of Health (NIH) treatment guidelines. - A clinical decision tree is also available to help clinicians determine if a resident is eligible for treatment and the right choice of treatment. - Providers/facilities looking to directly administer or provide medications should use the IDPH Therapeutics Request Form.

-4. Screening
+5. Screening

-Active screening (e.g., completing screening tool {electronic or paper}, taking temperatures, or directly asking screening questions) before someone enters a facility is no longer required.
-Instead, facilities must establish a process to inform HCP, residents, and visitors of recommended actions to prevent the transmission of COVID-19 by posting visual alerts (e.g., signs, posters) at entrances and other strategic places.
+Facilities must ensure a process is in place to inform HCP, residents, and visitors of recommended actions to prevent the transmission of COVID-19 by posting visual alerts (e.g., signs, posters) at entrances and other strategic places.
 These alerts should include instructions about current IPC recommendations (e.g., when to use source control and perform hand hygiene).

-Visitors: Facilities need to ensure visitors are aware that if they have any of the following three criteria, they should limit or defer non-urgent in-person visitation while they are infectious or potentially infectious or until they have met the health care criteria to end isolation to preserve the safety of residents.
+Visitors: Facilities need to ensure visitors are aware that, if they have any of the following three criteria, they should limit or defer non-urgent in-person visitation while they are infectious or potentially infectious or until they have met the health care criteria to end isolation to preserve the safety of residents.

 - A positive viral test for SARS-CoV-2,

-- Symptoms of COVID-19, or
+- symptoms of COVID-19, or

-- If visitors who have had close contact with someone with SARS-CoV-2 infection or were in another situation that put them at higher risk for transmission, it is safest to defer non-urgent in-person visitation until 10 days after their close contact if they meet any of the criteria described in Section 2 (e.g., cannot wear source control).
+- if visitors who have had close contact with someone with SARS-CoV-2 infection or were in another situation that put them at higher risk for transmission, it is safest to defer non-urgent in-person visitation until 10 days after their close contact